MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-messaging-java-app-with-azure-service-bus.md

     ![Add the repository section to the pom.xml file.](./media/configure-spring-messaging-java-app-with-azure-service-bus/add-repository-section.png)

-4. Save and close the *pom.xml* file.
+1. Save and close the *pom.xml* file.

-## Configure your Spring Boot app to use your Service Bus
+## Configure the app for your Service Bus

 ### Configure your app to use Service Bus Queue